Jesscru/password-generator/README.md

 <!-- DONE set global character values -->
 <!-- DONE make prompts for each value -->
 <!-- to include the array values in the password: (when user says yes i.e. if statement) inside an if statement, put a loop. if user says yes, loop through the appropriate array and randomly choose values from it.
+    When user says yes -> push the appropriate array to a previously empty array that will be used to draw the password characters from
     Could randomly select an index value and then return that value to a varaible??-->
 <!-- store the values of each of the loops(array values) to a variable -->
 <!-- need to add an additional if statement for the confirmlength prompt to set limits for characters max/min -->